What are compensatory hours when a legal holiday falls on a non-working day?

 Example:

-For a 38-hour week: 38 ÷ 5 = 7.6 hours per compensatory day.
+- For a 32-hour week: 32 ÷ 5 = 6.4 hours per compensatory day

 When Do Employees Get Compensatory Hours?

-Legal Holiday Falls on a Non-Working Day
+Legal Holiday Falls on a Non-Working Day (Day Off)

-The holiday is on a Thursday, but the employee only works Monday–Wednesday and Friday.
+Example: The holiday is on a Thursday, but the employee only works Monday–Wednesday and Friday.

 Legal Holiday Falls on a Sunday

-All employees are entitled to compensatory hours.
+All employees are entitled to compensatory hours, whether or not they normally work Sundays (ITM D9a4).

 When Do Employees Not Get Compensatory Hours?